jonjon02/vsc_crm_mapping_extension/cobra-crm-mapping/README.md

    }
 ]

+# Starting the extension:
+All commands of the Cobra-CRM-Mapping extension start with the Keyword "Cobra".
+When executed the first time, you will be prompted to provide a path to the mapping.json.

+If the path ever changes or should be deleted from global state, use the "Cobra Load Mapping File"-Command.

+# Refreshing the data:
+The extension does *not* constantly refresh the mapping-data.
+In order to view any changes, the extension must be restarted.

-# Prerequisites for this Extension to work:
+# Prerequisites for creating a mapping.json:
+- View that contains data in the required format.
-- Service/Job that exports JSON-File, for example via BCP
+- Service/Job that exports JSON-File from SQL-Server, for example via BCP
 - Database-Trigger on *Cobra_Data.DBO.AP_FIELDINFOS* that *asynchronously* starts the Service/Job

-# Optional:
-- View that contains all joined tables and simplifies the actual export SQL-Command.